 Duff carefully stepped across the room and laid her face down on the bed.
-For a moment her body tensed: she was surprised, expecting to face him, and then she yielded.
 He roughly grabbed a fistful of her golden hair and leaned into her.
-“Tell me you belong to me, il mio dolce.”
+For a moment her body tensed then she yielded.

 The tigress had walked willingly into the cage...

 The early morning sun sifted through curtains shading the bedroom windows facing the channel between the islands.
 Rayne buried her face in the pillow unwilling to allow the sun to disturb her dreams.
 Her body still hummed from the sex she and Duff had.
 They’d made love most of the night.
 She was no virgin but his sexual expertise far surpassed anything she’d ever experienced.
 God, some of the things he’d done to her…

 She’d wished he’d stayed the night but he insisted he had to leave.
 Had she told him she would move in?
 Had he asked her that?
 Vague memories of whispered words and promises came back to her.
 In the haze of lust and passion, did she agree to give up her beach house?
 It wasn’t like she couldn’t keep the place just in case.
 But if she cut ties with Jimmy, she really didn’t need the place anymore did she?

 Jimmy.
 He was fragile but in truth they’d already drifted apart.
 The band was barely a band at this point and they’d find a replacement for her.
 Or for him.
 She’d known for a long time, ever since she met Duff, that Jimmy wasn’t the man for her.
 That didn’t make what she needed to do any easier.